rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

 - **Yes**.
-Graphic designer and automation engineer positions are good alternatives, but I remain clear and resolute on a **Software Developer** position as my next target.
+User experience designer and automation engineer positions are good alternatives, but I remain clear and resolute on a **Software Developer** position as my next target.

 #### **What other companies are you interviewing with?**